JunctionOS/junction/README.md

 ## Hardware Requirements

 Junction runs on modern x86 Intel and AMD CPUs.
 For optimal networking performance, Junction requires a modern NVIDIA NIC (ConnectX-5 and later).
 Junction can also support other NICs using a DPDK SoftNIC with reduced performance, security, and density guarantees.

+Junction supports User IPIs (UIPIs) for increased security and better interrupt performance.
+UIPI is available on Intel server processors starting with 4th Generation Xeon Scalable CPUs (codenamed Sapphire Rapids).
+For other CPUs, Junction automatically uses Linux signals.

 ## Software Requirements